MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -Bindings
-!!!
-Exchange Server 2010

-The Bindings parameter specifies the local IP address and TCP port numbers used by the Receive connector to listen for inbound messages.
-Valid syntax for this parameter is \<IP Address\>:\<TCP Port\>, such as 192.168.1.1:25.
-The IP address 0.0.0.0 indicates that the Receive connector uses all IP addresses configured on all network adapters to listen for inbound messages.

-You must specify a local IP address that's valid for the Hub Transport server or Edge Transport server on which the Receive connector is located.
-If you specify an invalid local IP address, the Microsoft Exchange Transport service may fail to start when the service is restarted.
-To specify all IP addresses configured on all network adapters, you can use the IP address 0.0.0.0.

-You must specify a value for the Bindings parameter when the following parameters are specified:

-- Internet or Usage parameter with a value of Internet

-- Partner or Usage parameter with a value of Partner

-- Custom or Usage parameter with a value of Custom

-The values that you specify by using the Bindings parameter must satisfy one of the following requirements for uniqueness:

-- You can specify a unique combination of IP address and TCP port that doesn't conflict with the IP address or TCP port used in the Bindings parameter of another Receive connector on the server.

-- You can use an existing combination of IP address and TCP port, but use the RemoteIPRanges parameter to restrict the remote servers serviced by the Receive connector.
-However, when you use this command to create a Receive connector, you can only use the RemoteIPRanges parameter and the Bindings parameter together when the following parameters are specified: Custom or Usage parameter with a value of Custom.
-Partner or Usage parameter with a value of Partner.

-You can't specify a value for the Bindings parameter with this command when the following parameters are specified:

-- Client or Usage parameter with a value of Client.
-The default value of the Bindings parameter is 0.0.0.0:587.
-This value indicates that the connector accepts connections on TCP port 587 on all IP addresses configured on all network adapters in the server.

-- Internal or Usage parameter with a value of Internal.
-The default value of the Bindings parameter is 0.0.0.0:25.
-This value indicates that the connector accepts connections on TCP port 25 on all IP addresses configured on all network adapters in the server.

-!!!
-Exchange Server 2013

-The Bindings parameter specifies the local IP address and TCP port number used by the Receive connector to listen for inbound messages.
-Valid syntax for this parameter is \<IP Address\>:\<TCP Port\>, such as 192.168.1.1:25.
-The IP address 0.0.0.0 indicates that the Receive connector uses all IP addresses configured on all network adapters to listen for inbound messages.

-You must specify a local IP address that's valid for the Mailbox server or Edge server on which the Receive connector is located.
-If you specify an invalid local IP address, the Microsoft Exchange Transport service may fail to start when the service is restarted.

-You must specify a value for the Bindings parameter when the following parameters are specified:

-- Internet or Usage parameter with a value of Internet

-- Partner or Usage parameter with a value of Partner

-- Custom or Usage parameter with a value of Custom

-The values that you specify using the Bindings parameter must satisfy one of the following requirements for uniqueness:

-- You can specify a unique combination of IP address and TCP port that doesn't conflict with the IP address or TCP port used in the Bindings parameter of another Receive connector on the server.

-- You can use an existing combination of IP address and TCP port, but use the RemoteIPRanges parameter to restrict the remote servers serviced by the Receive connector.
-However, when you use this command to create a Receive connector, you can only use the RemoteIPRanges parameter and the Bindings parameter together when the following parameters are specified: Custom or Usage parameter with a value of Custom.
-Partner or Usage parameter with a value of Partner.

-You can't specify a value for the Bindings parameter with this command when the following parameters are specified:

-- Client or Usage parameter with a value of Client.
-The default value of the Bindings parameter is 0.0.0.0:587.
-This value indicates that the connector accepts connections on TCP port 587 on all IP addresses configured on all network adapters in the server.

-- Internal or Usage parameter with a value of Internal.
-The default value of the Bindings parameter is 0.0.0.0:25.
-This value indicates that the connector accepts connections on TCP port 25 on all IP addresses configured on all network adapters in the server.

-!!!
-Exchange Server 2016

 The Bindings parameter specifies the local IP address and TCP port number that's used by the Receive connector.
 This parameter uses the syntax "\<IPv4 Address\>:\<TCP Port\>","\<IPv6 Address\>:\<TCP Port\>".
 You can specify an IPv4 address and port, and IPv6 address and port, or both.
 The IP address values 0.0.0.0 or [::]: indicate that the Receive connector uses all available local IPv4 or all IPv6 addresses.

 You need to specify a valid local IP address from the network adapters of the Exchange server.
 If you specify an invalid local IP address, the Microsoft Exchange Transport service might fail to start when the service is restarted.